NicoHood/Hoodloader/Readme.md

 **Programming Arduino Mega with ISP needs a fix (see tutorial above).**
 See this for more information + fix: http://forum.arduino.cc/index.php?topic=126160.0

+On a Raspberry Pi is a problem, because it opens Serial at baud 9600 by default which disables HID.

 Media Keys dont work on Linux out of the box (not a Hoodloader problem, this is with any Keyboard)

 See this how to uninstall the drivers for Windows if something isnt working: https://support.microsoft.com/kb/315539